brandon-baek/Bora/README.md

 # Bora

-**Bora models can be found on Hugging Face, use the Bora Directory below**
+## Bora models can be found on Hugging Face, use the Bora Directory below

+## Description

 Bora models are Small Language Models developed and trained from scratch by Brandon Baek.